checkcheckzz/system-design-interview/README.md

 **Clarify the scenario, write out user cases**

 Use case is a description of sequences of events that, taken together, lead to a system doing something useful.
-Who is going to use it and ho they are going to use it.
+Who is going to use it and how they are going to use it.
 The system may be very simple or very complicated.

 Special system requirements such as multi-threading, read or write oriented.